designsuperbuild/wordpress_dev_base/README.md

 ### Development

-This theme is set up to use Grunt & Sass
+This theme is set up to use NPM, Grunt & Sass

+#### Installing Dependencies using NPM

+The theme uses a few libraries and uses NPM to manage them, just run the following command from the root theme folder to install all the dependencies - these aren't checked into the git repo so you'll need to do this anytime you clone it.

+    npm install

 #### Using Grunt for development